DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Alfreyja punished his disobedient subordinates.
 That was her speculation about felled angels in courtyard.

 "Argument?" _TL Note:_ I'm a bit confused here.
-Because `異論` means argument/difference of opinion, but the flow of conversation also allows for it to be her asking for basis of the Fairin's theory.
+Because `異論` means argument/difference of opinion, but the flow of conversation also allows for it to be her asking for basis of the Farin's theory.
-Especially since Fairin responds with `ない`, but it feels weird?
+Especially since Farin responds with `ない`, but it feels weird?

 "Yes, and if we're talking about possible scenarios, we cannot deny that it is the most likely scenario."